This article will explain how to apply templates to a page or a post, as well as how you can use the options on a page/post level.

-Here is what each of these option does:
+Here is what each of these options does:

 - Inherit - if you choose this option, the section will be inherited from the template applied to the post or page you are editing.

-For example, say a the template has the "Top Section" hidden from the template options.
-When editing a certain post/page on which this template has been applied to, if the "Visibility Settings" for the "Top Section" is set to "Inherit", then the "Top Section" of the post/page you are currently editing will also be hidden.
+For example, let's say a template has the "Top Section" hidden from the template options.
+When editing a certain post/page on which this template has been applied, if the "Visibility Settings" for the "Top Section" is set to "Inherit", then the "Top Section" of the post/page you are currently editing will also be hidden.

 For example, if a template has the "Sidebar Section" hidden from the template options, and in the post/page visibility section you choose "Show", then the "Sidebar Section" will be visible on the respective post/page.